Silengit/MyTransistor/README.md

 # Note
 I complete it in my freshman year.
-Codingstyle is ugly, UI is absent and gameplay is boring, I still feel proud of it anyhow.
+Codingstyle is ugly, UI is absent and gameplay is boring, but I still feel proud of it anyhow.